 - iv) The database structure is explained in a metadata file in which you one can find a description of all the values that each column can assume.
-For Capital, the database has 7 columns:
+For Capital, the database has 8 columns:

-- Lei: a bank identifier

-- Country_code: code of the country of the Bank
+- Country code: code of the country of the Bank

+- LEI_code: a bank identifier

-- Bank Name: Name of the bank
+- Bank_Name: name of the bank

-- Period: Time period
+- Period: time period

-- Item: Code of each variable
+- Item: code of each variable

 - Scenario: code of the scenario

+- Fact_char: value that the string variable assumes

 - Amount: value that the variable assumes

-Users can find decoding information either in the metadata file (Metadata for the website.xlsx) and/or in the data dictionary file (TR Data dictionary for the website.xlsx).
+Users can find decoding information either in the metadata file (.xlsx) and/or in the data dictionary.xlsx).

-For instance, in the sheet "Scenario" of the Metadata file, one can see that the dimension Scenario can only assume values equal to 0, 1, 2, 3 and find the corresponding explanation in it.
+For instance, in the sheet "Scenario" of the Metadata file, one can see that the dimension Scenario can only assume values equal to 1, 11, 2 or 3 and find the corresponding explanation in it.

-Code Label
+Scenario Label

-0 No breakdown by scenario

 1 Actual figures

+11 Restated figures

 2 Baseline scenario

 3 Adverse scenario

-v) For identifying the item code associated with the financial concept "CET1 Ratio - fully loaded", users can look for the name of the item in the column Label of the Data dictionary file and they will find that the item code is 1690850.
+v) For identifying the item code associated with the financial concept "CET1 Ratio - fully loaded", users can look for the name of the item in the column Label of the Data dictionary file and they will find that the item code is 183765.

-- vi) Now we click on "Pivot table" and select the entire dataset (or a subsample if you already filtered the data you need) as the pivot table range.
+vi) Now we click on "Pivot table" and select the entire dataset (or a subsample if you already filtered the data you need) as the pivot table range.
 We set up the pivot table structure, dragging in the box Row Label the variable Bank_name while in the columns we want the Period and the Scenario.
-Finally we drag in the box Values the variable Amount where the variables' values are stored and we aggregate them by sum. - vii) Final result turns to be the following:
+We drag in the box Values the variable Amount where the variables' values are stored and we aggregate them by sum.
+Finally, via the Design tab, we switch off the Subtotals and Grand Totals for both columns and rows.

+vii) Final result turns to be the following: